makeabilitylab/physcomp/arduino/led-blink3.md

 ### Multi-rate blinking: using an external class

-In `C++`, you declare member variables and function signatures in a `.h` file and the the function implementations in a `.cpp` file.
+In `C++`, you declare member variables and function signatures in a `.h` file and the function implementations in a `.cpp` file.
 This is often a cleaner solution than embedding classes within the `.ino` file.

-Indeed, if we move `Blinker` into separate `.h` and `.cpp` files, then the main `.ino` sketch simply looks like:
+Indeed, if we move `Blinker` into separate `.h` and `.cpp` files, then the full `.ino` sketch simply looks like:

 {% highlight C++ %}
-#include "Blinker.h"
+#include "Blinker.h" // include the Blinker.h header

 Blinker _led1Blinker(2, 200);  // specify pin and blink interval (200ms)
 Blinker _led2Blinker(5, 333);  // specify pin and blink interval (333ms)